-She broke into the music industry in 2014 after working in theatre and TV, and her first public performance as a classical music artist was in duet with Britain’s Got Talent superstar, Paul Potts.
+She broke into the music industry in 2014 after working in theatrical and TV productions, and her first public performance as a classical music artist has been in a duet with Britain’s Got Talent superstar, Paul Potts.

-I always wanted to be a performer; in fact, I don’t remember a time I didn’t.
-My childhood memories are a little foggy, but one clear memory is a televised performance of Andrew Lloyd Webber’s The Song and Dance, which aired in 1982.
+I have always wanted to be a performer; in fact, I don’t remember a time I didn’t.
+My childhood memories are a little foggy, but one clear memory is a televised performance of Andrew Lloyd Webber’s The Song and Dance, aired in 1982.
 It starred Wayne Sleep and Sarah Brightman.
-Watching that performance changed my life: it was just everything about it, the music, the drama and the dancing.
+Watching that performance changed my life: it was just everything about it… the music, the drama and the dancing.
 I was completely mesmerised and started to read everything I could about acting and performing.
 I don’t come from a performing family in any way, so they thought this fascination with the arts was very unusual.
-They always supported me and I was soon on my way to making dreams come true at the Italia Conti Academy of Theatre Arts Conti: I made my West End debut at 13, so I actually made my dreams come true very early in life!
+They always supported me and I was soon on my way to making my dreams come true at the Italia Conti Academy of Theatre Arts Conti: I made my West End debut at 13, so I actually made my dreams come true very early in life!

 What leads a little girl with a passion for music to want to become a Soprano and not a pop star or an actress?

-Actually, I was an actress and a singer, and I think range has a lot to do with it, I was always in the Soprano group at school and the high notes are really fun to sing!
+Actually, I was an actress and a singer, and I think range has a lot to do with it, I was always in the Soprano group at school, and the high notes are really fun to sing!
 As I am lucky enough to have that range I enjoy taking advantage of it.
 Having said that, I still love singing a belter like Memory from Cats.

 Who are your main sources of inspiration in classical music?

-I have always been influenced by musical theatre: it’s incredible when you listen to Puccini’s Madame Butterfly to know that it inspired one of my favourite musicals, Miss Saigon, and you can hear the Inspiration for Les Mis’ Bring Him Home’ from the Hummingbird Chorus.
-I love listening to other Sopranos; my poor husband has to listen to me singing, as well as listening to other Sopranos!
+I have always been influenced by musical theatre: it’s incredible when you listen to Puccini’s Madame Butterfly to know that it also inspired one of my favourite musicals, Miss Saigon, and you can hear the Inspiration for Les Mis’ Bring Him Home’ from the Hummingbird Chorus.
+I also love listening to other Sopranos… my poor husband has to listen to me singing, as well as listening to other Sopranos!
 I love Renée Fleming and recently we saw the wonderful Sumi Jo as Andrea Bocelli’s special guest on his tour.
 Some pieces of music always inspire me, one of them is The Flower Duet from Lakmé and I also will never get tired of Schubert’s Ave Maria.
 Performing it on Songs of Praise has been a career highlight for me.

 What do you think of talent shows such as The X Factor or Britain’s Got Talent?

 Thank goodness he did!
 The downside is that sometimes it can be a very short-lived experience for the winners, which is a great shame.
-Also frustratingly there might be fewer opportunities for other performers if you haven’t got the tag line behind you of a contestant on The Voice or The X Factor, and the huge social media following that goes with it all.
+Also frustratingly there might be fewer opportunities for other performers that haven’t got the tagline behind them of a contestant on The Voice or The X Factor, and the huge social media following that goes with it all.
 But, personally, I love watching them!
-A huge positive coming from these shows is that more boys now think singing and dancing is a cool hobby.
-I am totally intrigued by The Masked Singer… a real guilty pleasure to watch!
+A huge positive coming from these shows is that more boys and girls now think that singing and dancing is a cool hobby.
+I am totally intrigued by an American reality singing competition called The Masked Singer… it’s a real guilty pleasure to watch!

 Have you got any interesting anecdotes from your collaboration with Paul Potts in Because We Believe?